 “Skip James’ Hard Time Killing Floor Blues,” Eddie Dean (CRP)

-Midterm Paper Assignment: Write a 5-7 page paper (typed, double-spaced, 12-point font) tracing the relationship between prison songs and the blues.
+Midterm Paper Assignment: Write a 5-7 page paper (typed, double-spaced, 12-point font) tracing the evolution of the blues.
 Make sure to address the following questions:

 How and why did the blues evolve from its roots in the Southern sharecropping system to the Northern cities?